Mhizsterpeniel/DSA-Incubator_Hub-Project-1-/README.md

-This is another journey towards my Portfolio building while taking my Data Analysis class with Incubator Hub.

-I have gained a lot of data-driven insights and knowledge regarding the data analysis process and more related skills to data analysis, ranging from acquiring skills on the great impact of various tools in this field,
-Tools Like:
-- MS Excel.
-- SQL (Simple Query Language).
-- Power BI.

 ## Project Topic: Amazon Product Review Analysis.
 ### Project Overview
 You are working as a Junior Data Analyst at RetailTech Insights, a company that provides e-commerce